filecoin-project/specs/content/glossary/_index.md

 ## Window Proof-of-Spacetime (WindowPoSt)

-_Window Proof-of-Spacetime_ (WindowPoSt) is the mechanism by which the commitments made by [storage miners](glossary#storage-miner) are audited.
+_Window Proof-of-Spacetime_ (WindowPoSt) is the mechanism by which the commitments made by [storage miners](glossary#storage-miner-actor) are audited.
 It sees each 24-hour period broken down into a series of windows.
 Correspondingly, each storage miner's set of pledged [sectors](glossary#sector) is partitioned into subsets, one subset for each window.
 Within a given window, each storage miner must submit a [Proof-of-Spacetime](glossary#proof-of-spacetime-post) for each sector in their respective subset.
-This requires ready access to each of the challenged sectors, and will result in a [zk-SNARK-compressed](glossary#zero-knowledge-succinct-non-interactive-argument-of-knowledge-zk-snark) proof published to the Filecoin [blockchain](glossary#blockchain) as a [message](glossary#message) in a [block](#block).
+This requires ready access to each of the challenged sectors, and will result in a [zk-SNARK-compressed](glossary#zksnark) proof published to the Filecoin [blockchain](glossary#blockchain) as a [message](glossary#message) in a [block](#block).
 In this way, every sector of [pledged storage](glossary#pledged-storage) is audited at least once in any 24-hour period, and a permanent, verifiable, and public record attesting to each storage miner's continued commitment is kept.

 The Filecoin network expects constant availability of stored data.
 Failing to submit WindowPoSt for a sector will result in a [fault](glossary#fault), and the storage miner supplying the sector will be [slashed](glossary#slash).

 ## Winning Proof-of-Spacetime (WinningPoSt)

-_Winning Proof-of-Spacetime_ (WinningPoSt) is the mechanism by which [storage miners](glossary#storage-miner) are rewarded for their contributions to the Filecoin network.
+_Winning Proof-of-Spacetime_ (WinningPoSt) is the mechanism by which [storage miners](glossary#storage-miner-actor) are rewarded for their contributions to the Filecoin network.
 At the beginning of each [epoch](glossary#epoch), a small number of storage miners are [elected](glossary#election) to each mine a new [block](glossary#block).
-As a requirement for doing so, each miner is tasked with submitting a compressed [Proof-of-Storage](glossary#proof-of-storage-post) for a specified [sector](glossary#sector).
+As a requirement for doing so, each miner is tasked with submitting a compressed [Proof-of-Spacetime](glossary#proof-of-spacetime-post) for a specified [sector](glossary#sector).
 Each elected miner who successfully creates a block is granted [FIL](glossary#fil), as well as the opportunity to charge other Filecoin participants fees to include [messages](glossary#message) in the block.

 Storage miners who fail to do this in the necessary window will forfeit their opportunity to mine a block, but will not otherwise incur penalties for their failure to do so.

 ## zkSNARK

+zkSNARK stands for Zero-knowledge succinct non-interactive argument of knowledge.

+An _argument of knowledge_ is a construction by which one party, called the _prover_, can convince another, the _verifier_, that the prover has access to some piece of information.
+There are several possible constraints on such constructions:

+- A _non-interactive_ argument of knowledge has the requirement that just a single message, sent from the prover to the verifier, should serve as a sufficient argument.

+A _zero-knowledge_ argument of knowledge has the requirement that the verifier should not need access to the knowledge the prover has access to in order to verify the prover's claim.

+A _succinct_ argument of knowledge is one that can be "quickly" verified, and which is "small", for appropriate definitions of both of those terms.

+A zero-knowledge, succinct non-interactive argument of knowledge (zk-SNARK) embodies all of these properties.
+Filecoin utilizes these constructions to enable its distributed network to efficiently verify that [storage miners](glossary#storage-miner-actor) are storing files they pledged to store, without requiring the verifiers to maintain copies of these files themselves.

-Zero Knowledge Succinct ARguments of Knowledge.
-A way of producing a small 'proof' that convinces a 'verifier' that some computation was done correctly.
+In summary, a zkSNARK is a way of producing a small 'proof' that convinces a 'verifier' that some computation on a stored file was done correctly, without the verifier needing to have access to the stored file itself.